Many celebrities these days try to “break the internet”, Kim Kardashian being the most prevalent of them.

-This got me thinking, we all realize you can’t ‘break the internet’ literally, but can it be turned off?
+This got me thinking, we all realize you can’t literally break the internet literally, but can it be turned off?

-Egypt on 28th January 2011 shutdown 88% of the internet across the country, this was because the government owns the main service provider; Telecom Egypt and with the large protests at the time over then-President Hosni Mubarak, the government decided it would be the best course of action.
+On 28th January 2011 shutdown 88% of the internet across the country, this was because the government owns the main service provider; Telecom Egypt and with the large protests at the time over then-President Hosni Mubarak, the government decided it would be the best course of action.

-Syria on Tuesday 7th May 2013 had a country-wide internet blackout for 20 hours, apparently due to a severed internet cable but many believe it was done by the government to stifle revolt.
+On Tuesday 7th May 2013 had a country-wide internet blackout for 20 hours, apparently due to a severed internet cable but many believe it was done by the government to stifle revolt.

-Iran in March 2013 blocked all access to VPN’s (Virtual Private Networks), these were essentially a way of bypassing government web filters.
+In March 2013 blocked all access to VPN’s (Virtual Private Networks), these were essentially a way of bypassing government web filters.